RaquelPlaza/angular5-dojo/README.md

 </div>
 ```

 With that you should now have a snazzy navigation menu with the routing working.
-For further information on what Bootstraps doing at this point, just ask your dojo master.

 ## Bindings